 - 12 spring roll wrappers

-- 1 tbsp cornstarch mixed with 1/4 cup water for sealing spring rolls
+- 1 tablespoons cornstarch mixed with ¼ cup water for sealing spring rolls

 - vegetable oil for frying

 - Bake potato until fully cooked.
 Remove skin and mash with fork or potato masher.